jimthompson5802/onnx_sandbox/setup/README.md

 Pre-requiste `conda`/`mamba`

 ```
+mamba env create --file onnx_training.yaml
-mamba env create --file onnx_sandbox.yaml
+mamba env create --file onnx_scoring.yaml
 ```

-Note: `onnx_sandbox.yaml` is also used in building a docker image to run jupyter notebooks.
-Some modifications are need to adapt the yaml specification from MacOS to Linux.
-See `docker/Dockerfile` for details.
+Following build conda environments to support training sklearn model and saving in onnx format and to run onnx inference.
+These are also used by Docker build to create jupyterlab images.

+* `onnx_training.yaml` conda environment to train and create onnx model.
+* `onnx_scoring.yaml` conda environment to do onnx inferencing (Does not contain any sklearn packages.)